Houston Child Support Modification Lawyer

 If you have shared children with an ex, you could be entitled to child support payments to help raise your children.
 The laws of Texas require parents to support their children, and whether that is by caring for them every day in an active parenting role or by providing financial support, each parent is expected to pay their fair share.
 After the court sets a child support order in place, its terms could become outdated or challenging because of financial and lifestyle changes.
 If you need help changing or modifying your child support order, call The Queenan Law Firm.

 Our Houston child support modification lawyers represent parents in child support cases and work to help them modify and terminate existing child support orders to get additional funds or avoid paying unreasonable child support amounts.
-Whether you are a payor or a recipient of child support payments, call our law offices to set up a free legal consultation at (817) 476-1797.
+Whether you are a payor or a recipient of child support payments, call our law offices to set up a legal consultation at (817) 476-1797.

 When Can Child Support Orders Be Changed in Houston, TX?

 Once a child support order or agreement is signed and put into effect by a judge, it has the force of law.
 Court orders must be followed to the letter, or else the other parties affected by the order might be able to go to court and seek to have the order enforced against you.
 Whichever side of the order you are on, there may come a time that the child support order no longer seems fair based on changed circumstances.
 These changed circumstances are usually the grounds for modifying child support orders under Texas law.

 Parents in Texas cannot petition the court to change a child support order without cause.
 When the court calculated the initial child support order, they should have taken into account factors like income, how many children the order supports, necessary expenses that reduce income, and how much parenting time each parent gets.
 If these underlying conditions have not changed, then the court would make the same decision today that they made when the order was initially put in place.